 Having the right air purifier can help to eliminate allergens from your living space, but it’s essential to choose wisely.
 We researched the best air purifiers for allergies and asthma to find our top five.
 Our expert team weighed in on each purifier to ensure it’s not only effective but also safe to use.

-For medium to large rooms, we highly recommend this air purifier from Renpho.
-It’s fitted with a four-stage filtration system and a True HEPA filter.
+For large rooms, we highly recommend this air purifier from Renpho.
+It’s fitted with a five-stage filtration system and a True HEPA filter.

 Its filters capture allergens and asthma triggers and you won’t have to deal with them anymore.
 You can also use this unit during the night for a peaceful sleep.
 It’s very quiet and even features a sleep mode.